Reference Landscapes | A Guide for Ecological Gardeners

 Interestingly the spaces where these botanical lovelies popped up were likely left suppressed for decades.
 Formerly, this space was routinely mowed.
 Dozens of native species have since been documented, in just 1 year of “no mow analysis”.

 Although in the case of many suburban lawns, exhibited by many of Waxwing’s customers, the ecological memory has been almost entirely lost (aka: ecological amnesia).
 Lawn sprays, soil compacting mowers, or simply the initial developers removing the intact topsoil of the neighborhood contributes to this loss.
 A year of no mow analysis is unnecessary and may in fact be harmful to the intended ecological pursuits in these human dominated spaces.
-A full habitat revamp (minus the few hearty violets and sedges found!) is often needed by designing a native plant palette, inspired by naturally occurring native plant communities.
+A full habitat revamp (minus the few hearty violets and sedges found) is often needed by smothering the lawn and designing a native plant palette, inspired by naturally occurring native plant communities.

 No mow floodplain areas along the Little Conestoga @ Waxwing HQ.